lukearend/osrs-hiscores/README.md

 This repo is accompanied by two important data files:

+TODO: instructions for downloading both files and adding to repo under the data/processed directory.

 1. `data/processed/stats.csv`: Rank, levels, xp, clues and achievements stats for the top \~2 million OSRS players.
 This file is *not currently in the repo* due to github file size restraints, and must be downloaded separately and added to the repo.
 To do this, run `wget TODO: get stats.csv from Google Drive or S3 bucket and place in repo` from the command line in this directory or (i) click TODO: [here]() to download and (ii) copy the downloaded file into the folder `data/processed/` under the this repo directory.

-2. `data/processed/clusters.csv`: A segmentation of the 2 million players into several thousand distinct clusters for each of three data splits: all skills, combat skills only, non-combat skills only.
-These clusters are approximately equidistant in the L1 metric on vector space &#x2115;&#x00B2;&#x00B3; (integer levels for each of 23 skills) and are suitable for embedding into a lower dimensionality.

 Usage
 ----------------------